ArtPoon/slides/markdown/mbi3100-mapping.md

 # Hash tables

 * A [hash function](https://en.wikipedia.org/wiki/Hash_function) converts a $k$-mer into a nearly unique integer that we use to directly retrieve a value from the index (hash table).
-  * *e.g.*, BLAST builds a hash table of k-mers in the query sequence.
+  * *e.g.*, BLAST builds a hash table of k-mers from database sequences.
-* For NGS data, there are too many query sequences!
-  * Instead, we build a hash table of the reference genome ([Kent 2002](https://genome.cshlp.org/content/12/4/656.full)).
+* Hash tables will take up much more space (RAM / storage) than the reference genome.
+  * The table will be very sparse, with many unused slots.
 ![](/img/hash-table.svg)

----

-# Pros and cons of hash tables

-* Not space efficient - a hash table will take up much more space (RAM / storage) than the reference genome.
-  * Hash table may largely comprise empty slots.
-* Smaller $k$ values increase the probability of a collision (multiple words have the same hash value).

 ---